Russia Ukraine Attack Coverage Advisory

 EDITORS:

-Russia attacked Ukraine with airstrikes and ground forces early Thursday.
-Ukraine said at least 40 people died.
-NATO said it will strengthen its eastern flank.
-The United States and its allies promised to respond with heavy sanctions but not military force.
+Russian troops are pressing their invasion toward Ukraine's capital Kyiv.
+Western leaders have scheduled an emergency meeting and Ukraine’s president has pleaded for international help to fend off an attack.

-Here’s a look at the coverage from our journalists in Moscow, Kyiv, eastern Ukraine and beyond:
+Here’s a look at the coverage from our journalists in Moscow, Kyiv, eastern Ukraine and beyond.
+All times are EST. You can find all our text, photos and video in the Ukraine Invasion hub on APNewsroom.

+Be advised that slugs containing UKRAINE TENSIONS were changed to UKRAINE-INVASION at midnight EST.

 UPCOMING: